-Swedish coffee bread, a slightly sweet yeast bread flavored with cardamom, and either braided or made into a wreath-shaped pastry.
+Swedish coffee bread or tea ring, a slightly sweet yeast bread flavored with cardamom, and either braided or made into a wreath-shaped pastry.

 It's best to start with whole cardamom pods - peel the pods (helps to crush them first) to release the seeds.
 Crush the seeds with a mortar and pestle or use a rolling pin to grind them.